gardenlinux/gardenlinux/docs/tutorials/tutorial_run_tests_locally.md

 # Tutorial: Run tests locally

-You want to test a specific Garden Linux flavour locally?
+You want to test Garden Linux locally?
 This tutorial is for you.
 We will walk through the local test process, and assume you are already familiar with building Garden Linux images.

 TODO: Write tutorial for building images and insert link here.

-First, we need to know the flavour of Garden Linux that we want to test. (for example `kvm-gardener_prod-amd64`) In a later bonus lesson we will test a custom image not defined in flavour.yaml (yet).
+First, we need to know the flavour of Garden Linux that we want to test (for example `kvm-gardener_prod-amd64`).

+> [!NOTE]
+> But wait, what is a Garden Linux flavour?
+> Garden Linux is constructed based on building blocks called "features".
+A feature can be of type "platform", "element" or "flag".
+And a combination of features will result in a Garden Linux flavour.
+For this tutorial we will not dive deeper into feature system, but if you like, you can read the [features/README.md](../../features/README.md) for more.

+> [!TIP]
+> For this tutorial we need to know that the offically maintained and published Garden Linux images are defined in the [flavours.yaml](../../flavors.yaml).

+In a later bonus lesson we will test a custom image not defined in [flavour.yaml](../../flavors.yaml) (yet).

 Typically, when you have the task to test something locally you already know the target, but if you need to pick a target, you can get a list of all officially supported test targets by running